NikolaiTeslovich/RISE/README.md

 </p>

 <p align="center">
-  A payload the collects data and video throughout the flight of a model rocket.
+  A payload that collects data and video throughout the flight of a model rocket.
 </p>

 # To do